Austria Food and Drink

 Obstler: Fruit schnapps, usually very strong and relatively cheap.

-Wiener Mélange: A small espresso served with steamed milk and topped with froth.
+Wiener Mélange: A small coffee similar to a cappuccino served with steamed milk and topped with froth.

 The main meal of the day is lunch.
 All restaurants have waiter service, as do most bars and coffee houses.
 Bills are settled with the arrival of drinks.